BrandonXu6106/obsidianpublish/content/thoughts/trust.md

 Betrayal of trust here is failure to be properly responsive

-Hawley's definition of trust is that "to trust somebody is to take them to have made a [[commitment|commitment]] to do something and to rely on them to fulfill that commitment.
+Hawley's definition of trust is that "to trust somebody is to take them to have made a [[commitment.md|commitment]] to do something and to rely on them to fulfill that commitment.
 Hawley's account grounds the sence of betrayal in the trusted person's failure to live up to their commitments"

 ### Non-agent based theories